SubramanyaKS/SubramanyaKS.github.io/README.md

 ## Feedback

-If you have any feedback, please reach out to us at [email](connectwithsubbu@gmail.com)
+If you have any feedback, please reach out to me at [email](connectwithsubbu@gmail.com)

 If you like this don't forget to ⭐ the repository.